 Toll-free phone numbers begin with 800, 888, 877, 866, 855, 844 and 833.
 While many are familiar with toll-free landline numbers, not everyone knows they can quickly become text-enabled.
 This means you can retain your existing number, which creates a better customer experience.

 Alternatively, you can obtain a new toll-free number for your business in minutes.
-There are no lengthy applications or vetting processes to go through before you can begin sending SMS messages.
+To start sending, all you’ll need to do is fill in a short online form.
+The carrier’s approval process takes only 1-2 weeks.
 They are also more affordable than 10DLCs and short codes.

 Toll-free texting can be used for a variety of use cases and can handle medium-volume sends.
 Depending on the carrier, you can expect to send around 30 messages per second.
 Unless you need to send thousands of messages at a fast rate, a text-enabled toll-free number suits most businesses.